fastrgv/RufasCube/README.md

 or
 * seven_gnu

 The distributed linux executables require glibc v2.14 or newer.
-That means if your distribution is older, it might not run, and you will need to recompile, or run the Windows executables under wine, as mentioned above.
+That means if your distribution is older, it might not run, and you will need to recompile, or run the Windows executables under wine, as mentioned above, thusly:
+	* wine binw64/cube.exe
+	* wine binw64/seven.exe

 ## Running Rufascube (3x3x3):